 Targeted marketing would undoubtedly lead to more sales, compared to blindly advertising to thousands upon thousands of people in hopes that some of them might be even remotely interested in what we have to offer.

 Television used to be the only medium which provides moving pictures to large audiences.
-Now, crowds have fully moved on to content of their own choosing within their smart devices.
+Now, crowds have fully moved on to the content of their own choosing within their smart devices.

 So if you have got a product or service to offer to the public, start advertising to the right crowds of potential customers; not faceless numbers and email addresses.
 You can stretch your marketing budget with targeted marketing.